nextstrain/nextclade/docs/user/terminology.md

 The process of arranging [Query sequence](#query-sequence) against [Reference sequence](#reference-sequence) (or [Query peptide](#query-peptide) against [Reference peptide](#reference-peptide)) to identify regions of similarity that may be a consequence of functional, structural, or evolutionary relationships between the sequences.

 During alignment, the fragments of the query sequence are compared to the fragments of the reference sequence, the similarities are identified and the fragments are repositioned such that to increase similarity.
-The resulting [aligned sequences](#alignment-result) allow comparisons on nucleotide (or aminoacid) level and to perform further analysis for example deducing mutations and other features of practical interest).
+The resulting [aligned sequences](#alignment-result) allow comparisons on nucleotide (or aminoacid) level and to perform further analysis for example deducing mutations and other features of practical interest.

 (this definition is adapted with modifications from: [wikipedia: Sequence alignment](https://en.wikipedia.org/wiki/Sequence_alignment))

-See [Algorithm: phylogenetic placement](algorithm#alignment) for more details.
+See [Algorithm: phylogenetic placement](algorithm/01-sequence-alignment.md) for more details.

 ### Alignment (result)